Mahmoud-AboShukr/ML_assignments/README.md

 # ML_assignments
-Just a simple repo to get started with github
+Just a simple repo to teach our students about git and GitHub and how to use it as a version control system during the machine learning development process.